Steps to Take When Reporting a Ponzi Scheme

 If you were the victim of a Ponzi scheme that was committed by a financial advisor who is associated with a registered FINRA broker-dealer, you should raise your complaint to the compliance department at that brokerage firm.
 In certain cases, that brokerage firm may be legally liable for part or all of your financial losses.
 It is important to make sure that they are notified regarding your complaint.

 However, it is not recommended that you reach out to a brokerage firm directly until after you consult with an experienced investment fraud lawyer.
-Unfortunately, the brokerage firm may try to ‘cover its tracks’ once they realize that serious financial fraud has occurred and been detected.
+Unfortunately, the brokerage firm may try to ‘cover its tracks’ once they realize serious financial fraud occurs.

-It is crucial that you have an experienced Ponzi scheme attorney by your side who can make sure that your case has been properly assembled and that your rights are being protected.
+It is crucial that you have an experienced Ponzi scheme attorney by your side who can make sure that your case has been properly assembled and that your rights receive proper protection.

 Get Yourself Organized: Gather All Documents and Records